 |Ahu Tongariki, the largest collection of Moai on Easter Island.|

 The ecosystem of Easter Island (indigenously referred to as Rapanui) reportedly collapsed due to overuse of its resources, which has been used as a metaphor for planet Earth and as a warning we should more carefully guard our own natural resources.
 While that may partially explain some of the troubles that befell Easter Island, recent scholarship suggests that the islanders had been adapting to their changing ecosystem and that the unique culture of Easter Island could have survived intact had it not been for European slavery, the spread of European diseases, and the theft of their land.

-Be that as it may, one can also assert that the attempt to exonerate the islanders from all culpability in the mismanagement of their resources a projection of Western-guilt.
+Be that as it may, one can also assert attempts to exonerate the ancient islanders from all culpability in the mismanagement of their resources a projection of Western-guilt.
 The truth may lie, as it often does, somewhere between the two extremes.
 Certainly, however, one cannot argue that the West is primarily and almost solely responsible for the near-extinction of the Rapanui.
-Were it not for our involvement, the culture would not have been decimated and the secrets to its written language not lost to time.
+Were it not for our involvement, the culture would not have been decimated nor the secrets to its written language lost to time.

 Only time will tell whether drawing an analogy between the fate of Easter Island and that of the planet Earth ultimately stands up to the evidence; however, one can certainly agree that we do hold a couple things in common with the pre-European Rapanui — we have both mismanaged our resources due to over-population and we both think ourselves the only sentient life in the universe.